6 Ways the Church Can Address the LGBTQ+ Suicide Epidemic

-My life’s work is combating the disproportionate, epidemic-level LGBTQ+ suicide rate.
+A major aspect of my life’s work is combating the disproportionate, epidemic-level suicide rate among LGBTQ+ people, particularly those who are also ethnically or racially minoritized.
 Nearly a decade ago, National Youth Pride Services—a leadership development non-profit aimed at empowering LGBTQ+ Black youth—surveyed gay, Black boys about their mental health history.
 Four out of ten reported a suicide attempt, citing a lack of family support, mentors, school inclusion, and spiritual affirmation.
 Those findings compelled me to apply for a master's in counseling.
 Today, I am an openly queer, Black therapist, as well as a former crisis counselor for the National Suicide Prevention Lifeline, and The Trevor Project, the national 24-hour crisis line for LGBTQ+ youth.
 I have also educated child welfare workers on protecting LGBTQ+ youth in abusive foster families, as a trainer for the Los Angeles LGBT Center, the world's largest LGBTQ+ facility and service provider.

 Yet, directly undermining my mission to eradicate mental health disparities are churches that propagate anti-LGBTQ religious dogma.

 For LGBTQ+ Christians, self-acceptance can complicate finding a "church home."
 Through sermons, some churches explicitly communicate their expectation that LGBTQ+ members go back in the closet, or remain closeted, while other churches do so covertly, through promotion of conversion therapy, or subtle alienation, hostility, and shame.